grafana/grafana/docs/sources/installation/configuration.md

 ## instance_name

 Set the name of the grafana-server instance.
-Used in logging and internal metrics and in clustering info.
+Used in logging, internal metrics, and clustering info.
 Defaults to: `${HOSTNAME}`, which will be replaced with environment variable `HOSTNAME`, if that is empty or does not exist Grafana will try to use system calls to get the machine name.